 Find loans that don’t need a co-signer

-Few private lenders still offer loans self-supporting students in which the credit score doesn't play a role as the future potential and the income of yours is considered here.
+Few private lenders still offer loans to self-supporting students in which the credit score doesn't play a role as the future potential and the income of yours is considered here.

 As the credit score is not mentioned here, you can always expect the interest rate is going to be higher than the private loans with a co-signer.